Kirbologist/Raman-Scattering-Code-Conversion/README.md

 ## Dependencies

+- The basic, portable executable requires glibc version 2.17 or above to work.
-- A compiler with C++17 support (tested with gcc 9.3.0-17 and clang 10.0.0-4 targeting a x86_64 Ubuntu-based gnu-linux PC)
+- Building from source code requires a compiler with proper C++17 support (tested with gcc 9.3.0-17 and clang 10.0.0-4 targeting a x86_64 Ubuntu-based gnu-linux PC)
-- Eigen 3.4.0, a free, open-source, efficient and comprehensive linear algebra library made for C++.
-Website: https://eigen.tuxfamily.org/index.php
+- [Eigen 3.4.0][https://eigen.tuxfamily.org/index.php], a free, open-source, efficient and comprehensive linear algebra library made for C++.
+The necessary files from this library are already included with the source code.
-- Boost (C++ Libraries) 1.77.0, a free, open-source set of libraries with applications in a wide variety of areas.
+- [Boost (C++ Libraries) 1.77.0][https://www.boost.org], a free, open-source set of libraries with applications in a wide variety of areas.
 Used for some template maths functions and its MPFR class wrapper.
-Website: https://www.boost.org
+The necessary files from this library are already included with the source code.
-- The GNU Multi Precision Arithmetic Library (GMP), a C library that provides support for arbitrary precision arithmetic.
+- [The GNU Multi Precision Arithmetic Library (GMP)][https://gmplib.org/], a C library that provides support for arbitrary precision arithmetic.
 While it has arbitrary-precision floating-point types, MPFR is preferred.
 This library is a prerequisite for MPFR.
-Website: https://gmplib.org/
-- The GNU Multiple Precision Floating-Point Reliable Library (GNU MPFR), a C library that provides support for arbitrary-precision floating-point computation.
-Website: https://www.mpfr.org
+- [The GNU Multiple Precision Floating-Point Reliable Library (GNU MPFR)][https://www.mpfr.org], a C library that provides support for arbitrary-precision floating-point computation.

 ## Notes